Need travel inspiration for your next cultural trip?

 75 years ago on April 19 1943 started the Warsaw Ghetto Uprising.
 The Nazis forced the Polish Jews to live in a walled ghetto, and during WWII they deported more than 80% of the Jewish people to labour camps or death camps.
 The uprising came from a group called ZOB, but outnumbered and badly armed the uprising ended when the Nazis blew up the Great Synagogue.

-The city has a Warsaw Rising Museum, and I am going in September with my museum group, so come back to www.travellingdane.org in the fall for a closer look.
+The city has a Warsaw Rising Museum, and I am going in September with my museum group.
+Find tips from this trip in From neon signs to sewers: Top 6 museums in Warsaw, Poland!)

 3 anniversaries in 2018: the foundation of the First Republic in 1918; 25 years since the country split with Slovakia; and the 50th anniversary of the Prague Spring.
 The Prague Spring, which briefly saw the then-communist country introduce moderate reforms ultimately crushed by the Soviet army.
 A lot of festive activities are planned and will mainly take place in October.